What's the story?

 With so much negativity to be found in the media, I’m most interested in writing about smart solutions to pressing social and environmental problems.

-When I was getting started as a writer, I wrote two blogs: Can I Write For a Living? and celebrity daisy chain Pass Me On.
+When I was getting started as a writer, I wrote two blogs: Can I Write For a Living? and celebrity daisy chain Pass Me On, which you can read below.

 Pass Me On